fedoriusv/V3DGameEngine/README.md

 For using SPIRV for Vulkan start file:
 Engine\Libs\spirv\install.bat

-To create VS2017 project start project_msvc2017.bat
+To create Visual Studion project execute project_msvc.bat

+#### Andtoid
+On Windows:
+ANDROID_NDK - should be definded

+To Build and compile start build_android.bat